-Patients with primary snoring (in absense of sleep apnea)
+Patients with primary snoring (in absence of sleep apnea)

 Patients who have tried and failed at CPAP therapy may qualify

-Patients who were unsuccessful with or refused surgeries such as tonsillectomy, adenoidectomy, cranofacial operations, or tracheostomy.
+Patients who were unsuccessful with or refused surgeries such as tonsillectomy, adenoidectomy, craniofacial operations, or tracheostomy.

 In combination with CPAP device to help lower patient's apnea/hypopnea index for more tolerable air pressure settings.

 If you're concerned you have sleep apnea you should contact your local sleep clinic to schedule a consultation with a sleep specialist or talk with your primary care physician about your sleep troubles.
 Be sure to ask them about all of the available treatment options including CPAP and dental devices and inquire which may be best suited for you.

 If you live in Alaska and would like to speak with a sleep educator about your symptoms to determine if a sleep study is right for you, click on the link below to receive a free 10-minute phone consultation.